verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/font-attr.md

 Description

 The spacing value of the text lines.
-Must be used together with `lineSpaceUnit`.
+Must be used together with `lineSpacingUnit`.
 Default value is `0`.

 </div>